HaitaiNg/Education/Books/the_managers_path_quotes.md

 figure out what you need to learn.
 Managers who want you to take their job someday.
-And most importantly, managers who help you understand what is important to focus on, and enable you to have that focus" (2)
+And most importantly, managers who help you understand what is important to focus on, and enable you to have that focus (2)

-1:1s: Purpose: create a human conenction between you and your manager.
-1.)
+---
+### Individual Contributor & Manager

 Let you manager into your life a little bit, because when there are stressful things happening (a death in the family, a new child, breakup, housing woes) it will be much easier to ask your manager for time